+The medial frontal cortex (MFC) is purported to play a key role in a number of psychological processes, including motor function, cognitive control, emotion, pain and social cognition.
+However, the precise correspondence of psychological states onto discrete medial frontal anatomy remains elusive.
+Several recent attempts to define distinct functional sub-regions of MFC have been based on morphology (Palomero-Gallagher et al., 2013; Vogt, 2016) in-vivo structural connectivity (Johansen-Berg et al., 2004; Beckmann et al., 2009; Sallet et al., 2013; Neubert et al., 2014) and functional connectivity (Andrews Hanna et al., 2010).
+Although such studies map key properties which constrain information processing in MFC, it’s unclear if these boundaries correspond to patterns of brain activity observed during behavioral performance (Eickhoff et al., 2007; Amunts and Zilles, 2015; Mattar et al., 2015).
+Moreover, as these methods do not measure the brain’s response to various psychological challenges, they cannot directly identify the (potentially separable) functional associates of MFC sub-regions.

-The medial frontal cortex (MFC) of cognitive states functional (Palomero-Gallagher et al., 2013; Vogt, 2016)(Johansen-Berg et al., 2004; Beckmann et al., 2009; Sallet et al., 2013; Neubert et al., 2014) (Andrews Hanna et al., 2010)key which’s unclear observed(Eickhoff et al., 2007; Amunts and Zilles, 2015; Mattar et al., 2015) For example, the supplementary motor area (SMA) and pre-SMA have been associated with the planning and initiation of movements (Roland et al., 1980; Kennerley et al., 2004; Leek and Johnston, 2009), while cortex () has been implicated in various aspects of cognitive control (Botvinick et al., 1999; Milham et al., 2001; Holroyd et al., 2004; Brown and Braver, 2005; Shenhav et al., 2013) (Vogt and Vogt, 2003; Milad et al., 2007; Etkin et al., 2011), and pain processing (Rolls et al., 2003; Wager et al., 2013; Vogt, 2016).
-Further anterior, medial prefrontal cortex (mPFC) and have been affective processes, including emotion (Etkin et al., 2011; Lindquist et al., 2012), autonomic function (Critchley et al., 2003), and valuation (Hare et al., 2009)internally oriented processes, such as mentalizing (Baumgartner et al., 2012) and autobiographical memory (Spreng and Grady, 2010) .
+To this end, task-based functional MRI (fMRI) has suggested that distinct foci of MFC activation may be associated with specific psychological manipulations.
+For example, the supplementary motor area (SMA) and pre-SMA have been associated with the planning and initiation of movements (Roland et al., 1980; Kennerley et al., 2004; Leek and Johnston, 2009), while midcingulate cortex (MCC) has been implicated in various aspects of cognitive control (Botvinick et al., 1999; Milham et al., 2001; Holroyd et al., 2004; Brown and Braver, 2005; Shenhav et al., 2013), fear (Vogt and Vogt, 2003; Milad et al., 2007; Etkin et al., 2011), and pain processing (Rolls et al., 2003; Wager et al., 2013; Vogt, 2016).
+Further anterior, medial prefrontal cortex (mPFC) and the rostral anterior cingulate cortex (rACC) have been associated with a affective processes, including emotion (Etkin et al., 2011; Lindquist et al., 2012), autonomic function (Critchley et al., 2003), and valuation (Hare et al., 2009), as well as internally oriented processes, such as mentalizing (Baumgartner et al., 2012) and autobiographical memory (Spreng and Grady, 2010) .

-Despite the , there have been few large-scale efforts to comprehensively map the full range of psychological functions onto medial frontal anatomy.
-Most meta-analyses are restricted to a subset of empirical findings relevant to cognitive states hypothesized to be important (e.g. negative affect cognitive control; Shackman et al., 2011) or region of interest (e.g Palomero-Gallagher et al., 2015) ability to specificity of processes limitation widely known as the reverse inference problem (Poldrack, 2006) is particularly acute of which in a large proportion of fMRI studies, raising questions about whether these regions are selectively involved in specific mental functions (Nelson et al., 2010; Yarkoni et al., 2011).
+Despite the large number of neuroimaging studies, there have been few large-scale efforts to comprehensively map the full range of psychological functions onto medial frontal anatomy.
+Most meta-analyses are restricted to a subset of empirical findings relevant to candidate cognitive states hypothesized to be important (e.g. negative affect, pain, cognitive control; Shackman et al., 2011) or a specific anatomical region of interest (e.g., Palomero-Gallagher et al., 2015).
+This relatively narrow scope limits the ability to address the specificity of activation of psychological states across the MFC more broadly.
+That is, without considering a wide representative range of psychological states, it is difficult to determine whether particular psychological processes preferentially recruit specific subdivisions of MFC.
+This limitation, widely known as the reverse inference problem (Poldrack, 2006), is particularly acute for portions of MFC which commonly activate in a large proportion of fMRI studies, raising questions about whether these regions are selectively involved in specific mental functions (Nelson et al., 2010; Yarkoni et al., 2011).